 We just hit 100,000 visits as we approach the end of our first six months.
 Graduating now to the big leagues.
 Thank you all.
-Here is our week in review.
+Welcome to the .023rd edition of Prescriptions.
+Here is our review of the week in the arts.

 Jeanne Mammen’s œuvre, with all its fierce fault lines, is a significant reflection of political and aesthetic upheavals of the last century.
 This retrospective presents 170 works covering 60 years.
 Retrospective at Berlinische Galerie through January 15, 2018.

 Taka Ishii Gallery Photography / Film is pleased to present Remains to Be Seen, Tomoki Imai’s third solo exhibition at the gallery featuring works from the past three years.
 Through December 22, 2017.

 Spanning sculpture, audio/video installation, and performance pieces, the show takes its point of departure from key works in the media arts collection.
 SFMOMA San Francisco Museum of Modern Art through January 1, 2018.

 Mira Schendel / Still Waves of Probability

 The exhibition presents works by Lygia Clark, Abraham Palatnik, and over 30 other artists and artistic groups from both sides of the Atlantic Ocean, which provide evidence of common interests and intuitions.
 On view at Museum of Modern Art in Warsaw through February 11, 2018.